Is Hell an Eternal Punishment and what gets burned?

 In the definition for the word tartaroo you will note the phrase, "the deepest abyss of Hades".
 In other words it was a very deep grave.

 Is hell an eternal punishment?
-My answer is based on the scriptures dealing with the final judgement and verses that deal with what will happen in the end of the age.
-First of all we know that we will all be present at a final judgement, Matthew 25:31-46.
+My answer is based on the scriptures dealing with the final judgment and verses that deal with what will happen in the end of the age.
+First of all we know that we will all be present at a final judgment, Matthew 25:31-46.
 Second, one of the easiest verses to pick is John 3:16.
 Please read this short piece to understand why I use that verse.
 So yes I believe that there will be an eternally lasting punishment.
 However I do not think the Bible teaches that the lost will fry and cry for eternity.
 It appears that the meaning is literal when it says in Revelation3 two times "second death".
 In fact John explains that the lake of fire represents the second death.
+There is no Dante's Inferno in scripture.

-Let us spend a minute now talking about what it is that gets burned at the end.
+Let us finish now talking about what it is that gets burned at the end.
 In Matthew 13:38 the Christ gives us a clue we will need,

 "The field is the world".